When it comes to waterfalls in Ireland, you could say there are a few. Some are very famous, while others are less well-known but no less beautiful.

 Located at the base of the Glensoulan Valley on the River Dargle, the waterfall lies on the Powerscourt Estate 9km from the main estate gate.

-Set in woodland that features beech, oak, pine, larch, and even giant redwoods, it is overlooked by the peak of Djouce and Maulin and has a car park, small café, picnic area, toilets, and playground.
+Set in woodland (as you can see from my picture) that features beech, oak, pine, larch, and even giant redwoods, it is overlooked by the peak of Djouce and Maulin and has a large car park, small café, picnic area, toilets, and playground.

 Address: River Erriff, Co.
 Mayo